Right of way: United States

-Rights of way have been created in the US, both by historic use (prescription) and by grants made by the national and state governments, local authorities and private landowners.
+Rights of way have been created in the US, both by historic use (prescription) and grants made by the national and state governments, local authorities and private landowners.

 Trails that had been established by indigenous peoples were used by Europeans settling North America.
 Some became highways, while others have been incorporated recently into hiking trails.
 Examples include: Natchez Trace; Santa Fe Trail; Bozeman Trail.

 In Seattle, there are over 500 public stairways.

 Philippines

 In the Philippines, right of way disputes often arise when landowners block access to paths or roads that have been used by the public or specific individuals for a considerable period.
 The issue typically centers on whether the affected parties have a legal right to use the route that traverses private property to reach a public road or a national highway.
 This causes delays in many infrastructure projects, and a laborious process at the local government level.